Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

+vanishes on $\QH^*(X)_\lambda$ for all $\lambda \neq 0$.
+Combining this with Theorem~\ref{TheoremE} shows that in this case we must have $\QH^*(X) = \QH^*(X)_0$.
+In fact, orientability of $L$ is equivalent to vanishing of the first Stiefel--Whitney class $w_1(L) \in \rH^1(L; \ZZ/2)$, which is equivalent (via the Duistermaat isomorphism of Section~\ref{sscDuistermaat}) to the vanishing of $c_1(X)$ in characteristic $2$.
+So if $L$ is orientable, then $c_1(X)$ is actually zero in $\QH^*(X)$. \end{Remark}

+Injectivity of $\CO_{\LL}$, and hence the split-generation results of Theorem~\ref{TheoremE}, were previously shown by Tonkonog \cite{TonkonogCO} in several families of examples, including $\RR\PP^n \subset \CC\PP^n$.
+Using a totally different approach, Evans--Lekili \cite[Example~7.2.4]{EvansLekiliGeneration} proved part~\ref{itmOrientable}.
+The general question of split-generation by the real locus, however, has remained open.

+\begin{Remark} Split-generation of the ungraded category by an orientable Lagrangian neither implies nor is implied by split-generation of the graded category: the ungraded category includes more objects, but one is allowed to construct more (i.e., ungraded) twisted complexes and to break off more summands. \end{Remark}

+\begin{Remark} The minimal Chern number assumption is used to ensure that the real locus has minimal Maslov number at least~$2$, and hence that it defines a valid object in the monotone Fukaya category.
+The same hypothesis appears in~\cite{EvansLekiliGeneration} (via the requirement that the real locus is orientable) and in~\cite{TonkonogCO}.
+Alston--Amorim~\cite{AlstonAmorim} have shown that even when the minimal Chern number is $1$ the real locus is Floer-theoretically unobstructed in the sense of Fukaya--Oh--Ohta--Ono~\cite{FOOOBook}, i.e., that one can equip it with a bounding cochain so that it becomes a valid object in the Fukaya category.
+In Section~\ref{sscNonMonotone}, we discuss some extensions of our results that incorporate bounding cochains, but they require additional assumptions related to strict unitality.
+We are not aware of these assumptions having been established in the case of the real locus, so we do not state our results for minimal Chern number~$1$. \end{Remark}

-\begin{maincor} Under the same assumptions, if $K$ is any monotone Lagrangian in $X$ that supports a non-zero object in $\Fuk(X)_\lambda$ for some $\lambda$, then $K$ is non-displaceable from the real part $L$ by Hamiltonian isotopies. \end{maincor}
+\begin{maincor} In the setting of Theorem~{\rm \ref{TheoremE}}, if $K$ is any monotone Lagrangian in $X$ that supports a non-zero object in $\Fuk(X)^\mathrm{un}_\lambda$ for some $\lambda$, then $K$ is non-displaceable from the real part $L$ by Hamiltonian isotopies. \end{maincor}